A new tab will open and this page will redirect to the UO home page.

 The university will not rely upon, or seek disclosure of, information protected under a legally recognized privilege (such as privileged medical or counseling records), unless the person holding such privilege has waived the privilege.

-Once the investigator has finished interviewing witnesses and gathering information, the investigator will compile an Evidence File that contains the evidence that is relevant to the alleged policy violation(s).
+Once the investigator has finished interviewing witnesses and gathering information, the investigator will draft a Preliminary Investigation Report that contains the evidence that is relevant to the alleged policy violation(s).

-The Evidence File will then be shared with the parties, who will be provided with 15 days to respond to the information in writing.
+The Preliminary Investigation Report will then be shared with the parties, who will be provided with 14 days to respond to the information in writing.
 The investigator will review the responses and if necessary conduct further inquiry.
-If such inquiry results in additional information gathered, the parties will be given another opportunity to review and comment on the information.

 The Title IX Hearing